 If you have raw framing in your garage, simply add insulation between the studs and apply a drywall finish.
 And as with any insulation project, sealing gaps around windows and outlets is an important part of battling drafts and air leaks.
 This is about controlling the temperature and comfort in the garage itself.
 When you consider how often you use the space, your comfort alone is worth the effort to insulate.

 FOR GARAGE INSULATION, CALL REITZEL INSULATION FROM KITCHENER-WATERLOO

-If your garage needs insulation, or if you have questions about insulation services, contact Reitzel Insulation at 226-241-9991 today for more information on our five year workmanship warranty, and our second-to-none project clean-up procedures.
-We serve Hamilton, Mississauga, Kitchener-Waterloo, Guelph, Brantford, Oakville, Burlington and Brampton.
+If your garage needs insulation, or if you have questions about insulation services, contact Reitzel Insulation at 226-241-9991 today for more information on our five-year workmanship warranty and our second-to-none project clean-up procedures.
+We serve Hamilton, Mississauga, Kitchener-Waterloo, Guelph, Brantford, Oakville, and Burlington.